 10. Lucky Girl

-I was one of few people who didn’t fall for When the Trees Fall at the Berlinale in 2018.
+I was one of the few people who didn’t fall for When the Trees Fall at the Berlinale in 2018.
 Marysia Nikitiuk’s film won several awards that year.
 Now the director is back with Lucky Girl.
-Nina is the host of a popular T.V. show.
+Nina is the host of a popular TV show.
 She is rude, selfish and merciless to guests and spectators alike.
-Then at the height of her success, fate strikes in the form of cancer.
+Then, at the height of her success, fate strikes in the form of cancer.
 The story is based on the producer, Yanina Sokolova, who went through a similar experience.
-It’s an attempt to show a woman who is transformed by her experiences but comes through as a misjudged film in every way, including its half-baked aesthetics.
+It’s an attempt to portray a woman transformed by her experiences, but it comes across as a misjudged film in every way, including its half-baked aesthetics.

 9. R.M.N.

 I’ve never been a fan of Cristian Mungiu, who always comes off as fake to me.
-That feeling has stayed with me ever since his Cannes winner, Four Months, Three Weeks, and Two Days in 2007.
-R.M.N centers around Matthias, who has returned to Romania after an extended stay in Germany.
-Now he wants to be involved in his son’s upbringing and challenges the mother’s methods.
+That feeling has stayed with me ever since his Cannes winner, 4 Months, 3 Weeks, and 2 Days, in 2007.
+R.M.N. centres around Matthias, who has returned to Romania after an extended stay in Germany.
+Now, he wants to be involved in his son’s upbringing and challenges the mother’s methods.
 When his former lover hires people from Sri Lanka to work in her bakery, the tension grows, and the previously hidden racism rears its ugly head.
 This culmination will be far too evident in a lengthy town meeting towards the end.

 Granted, the film is not as ugly and obvious as his compatriot’s Berlinale winner last year.
 However, it’s still Mungiu playing for effect, as usual, and the ending is difficult to bear.
-The saving grace of the film is that it was the only film at Cannes last year that contained Hungarian dialogue.
+The saving grace of the film is that it was the only one at Cannes last year to feature Hungarian dialogue.

 8. Stars at Noon

 Claire Denis presented two films in 2022.
 At the Berlinale press conference for Avec l’amour et acharnement, she was asked if it would be possible to present Stars at Noon at Cannes.
 She answered that there was no way it would be ready by then.
 Nevertheless, the film appeared at Cannes, ready or not.
 Margaret Qualley portrays a journalist stranded in Nicaragua who now mostly seems to have sex for money.
-There’s not much of a plot in the film, which is reportedly due to problems during the production rather than an artistic choice.
-Fans of Qualley who wants to see a lot of her will have a head start to appreciate this long-winding film going nowhere.
+There’s not much of a plot in the film, which is reportedly due to production problems rather than an artistic choice.
+Fans of Qualley who want to see a lot of her will have a head start in appreciating this long-winding film that goes nowhere.

 7. Feast